Prograph: Execution

 The integrated Prograph development and execution environment also allowed for visual debugging.
 The usual breakpoint and single-step mechanisms were supported.
 Each operation in a data flow diagram was visually highlighted as it executed.
 A tooltip-like mechanism displayed data values when the mouse was held over a data-link when stopped in debug mode.
 Visual display of the execution stack allowed for both roll-back and roll-forward execution.
 For many users the visual execution aspects of the language were as important as its edit-time graphical facilities.

 The most important run-time debugging feature was the ability to change the code on the fly while debugging.
 This allowed for bugs to be fixed while debugging without the need to recompile.

-Critique

-Several problems with the Prograph system are also evident in this method implementation.

-Prograph code could be commented using labels.
-In initial versions, the majority of the included classes were unlabeled.
-It was often necessary to consult the documentation to determine the proper inputs to a method.
-This was largely addressed in subsequent versions, but the methods were never documented to the point that the comments explained how and why the methods worked.

-Developers had to pay attention to routing of wiring, and to commenting inputs and outputs, to keep their diagrammatic code clean.
-In the Prograph Database Operation example above, two of the paths cross because one of the wires from the input bar must flow to a certain input on the update operation.
-This could be avoided by simply dragging and repositioning the 'indexA' and 'sort' icons to be inside the leftmost wire, but in general terms there was no way to avoid this sort of literal spaghetti code.

-Another problem was a profusion of windows.
-When moving around the Prograph workspace, the IDE generally required a new window to be opened to see the contents of methods.